ethereum/portal-network-specs/beacon-chain/beacon-network.md

 content_key                       = selector + SSZ.serialize(light_client_finality_update_key)
 ```

-> The `LightClientFinalityUpdate` objects are ephemeral and only the latest is
+> The `LightClientFinalityUpdate` objects are ephemeral and only the latest is of use to the node.
+>
-of use to the node.
-The content key requires the `finalized_slot` to be provided
+> The content key requires the `finalized_slot` to be provided so that this object can be more
-so that this object can be more efficiently gossiped.
-Nodes should decide to
+efficiently gossiped.
+Nodes should decide to reject an `LightClientFinalityUpdate` in case it is
-reject an `LightClientFinalityUpdate` in case it is not newer than the one they
+not newer than the one they already have.
-already have.
+>
-For `FindContent` requests, a node will either know the last previous finalized
+> For `FindContent` requests, nodes SHOULD request `finalized_slot` that is one higher than the
-slot, if it has been following the updates, or it will have to guess slots that
-are potentially finalized.
+one they already have.
+If they were following the head of the chain, they should know if such
+content can exist.
+When responding to `FindContent` requests, nodes SHOULD respond with latest
+`LightClientFinalityUpdate` that they have.
+If then can't provide the requested or newer object,
+they MUST NOT reply with any content.

 #### LightClientOptimisticUpdate